Jmwofford/babyDiv_WDI-curriculum/instructor_notes/git/git-github.md

 ```

 2. Go to your GitHub repo for `planets`
 3. Click the green "Clone or Download" button and copy the URL.
-Make sure that you use **Clone with SSH**
+Make sure that you use **Clone with HTTPS**

 ![clone](../images/clone-or-download.png)